phetsims/paper-land/docs/use/board-api.md

 Adds a component to the `boardModel`.
 For programs that create model components, this should almost always be used in the `onProgramAdded` function.

-NOTE!
-You almost always want to remove the model component in teh `onProgramRemoved` function.
+>NOTE :warning:!
+You almost always want to remove the model component in the `onProgramRemoved` function.
 See [onProgramRemoved](https://github.com/phetsims/paper-land/blob/master/docs/use/board-api.md#onprogramremoved-paperprogramnumber-scratchpad-shareddata-).

 #### Arguments